Danlino/uchart/README.md

 Additionally, the `-a` / `--add` option adds or subtracts a constant from every value.
 This is especially useful for moving a reference value (e.g. the nominal 50 Hz mains frequency) to zero so deviations are easier to read.

+- uchart always performs the addition/subtraction first and only afterwards moves/shifts the decimal point.

 ##### Example: Display mains frequency deviation in millihertz (centered around 50 Hz)

 ```